 Students accepted to the program are required to participate in the Cross-Cultural Explorations I course (1 credit) prior to departure and Cross-Cultural Explorations II (1 credit) after returning from the program.
-Pre-departure preparation is designed to prepare the students for a cross-cultural experience and includes readings, lectures and discussions with faculty and former participants of the program.
+Pre-departure preparation is designed to prepare students for a cross-cultural experience and includes readings, lectures and discussions with faculty and former participants of the program.
 Students and parents/guardians will receive a handbook of important program information prior to commencement of the program.
-The on-site orientation will include intercultural training, safety/security and emergency procedures, orienteering and observations exercises.
+The on-site orientation will include cultural and gender awareness training, safety and security, emergency procedures, homestay preparation and introductory sessions with program faculty.
 Following return to campus, students will participate in a 7-week course that will guide them in processing, analyzing and building upon their off-campus experience.
-Credit for Cross-Cultural Explorations I and II is dependent upon successful completion of the semester program.
+Credit for Cross-Cultural Explorations I is dependent upon successful completion of the semester program.

 Courses and Credits

-Participants will earn 18 semester credits for successful completion of the program.
+Participants will earn a total of 18 semester credits for successful completion of the program.
 Students' grades for program courses will be incorporated into the Earlham GPA.
-Courses are taught by the Resident Director as well as Jordanian faculty who have been recognized in their respective fields.
+Courses are taught by local faculty and the Resident Director.
+Course offerings and institutions are subject to change.
 Courses include:

-The program cost will be the equivalent of one semester of Earlham College tuition, fees, room and board.
-The program covers academic and educational costs, including field excursions and other group activities as well as room and board while on the academic portion of the program.
+The cost of the program will be the equivalent of one semester of Earlham College tuition, fees, room and board.
+The program covers academic and educational costs, including cultural events and group excursions, as well as room and board costs during the academic portion of the program.
 A deposit of $350 is required after acceptance to the program, which is part of the total cost.
-Students on financial aid may apply their aid to one Earlham or Earlham-approved off-campus program during their college career.
+Students covered by financial aid may apply their aid to one Earlham or Earlham-approved off-campus program during their college career.